pavan017/learnig/HLD/Docker.md

 ### How to containerise nodejs application
-- we have to create "Dockerfile" under the application directory
+- We have to create "Dockerfile" under the application directory
 - Docker file have all the configurattion which is required to run the application